 - Supranationals e.g. World Bank, are typically founded and funded by several nations and for prestige alone are not normally allowed to collapse and therefore, have a very high credit rating

 Both gilts and corporate bonds can be traded on the stock market.
-However, our Investment Managers will generally aim to hold bonds from purchase until maturity to minimise the risk taken with your capital.
+However, our Investment Management Team will generally aim to hold bonds from purchase until maturity to minimise the risk taken with your capital.
 That said, they will have discretion to sell bonds at any time if they feel it is in your best interest.